WRWhite/ScratchPad/TXFB-TX6.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

 The Triton TX6 module comes with a very light weight custom Linux distribution which is an ideal starting point for a headless device.
 Alternatively it is possible to install a Yocto image.
-For the purposes of evaluating the Azure IoT Hub SDK the easiest approach is to use a more full featured Debian distribution which is highly flexible and configurable.Once you have established the features required for your embedded syatem it is straight forward to rool them into either a Yocto build or use the native Karo Linux distribution.
+For the purposes of evaluating the Azure IoT Hub SDK the easiest approach is to use a more full featured Debian distribution which is highly flexible and configurable.Once you have established the features required for your embedded system it is straight forward to roll them into either a Yocto build or use the native Karo Linux distribution.

 - Install a Debian 8 (Jessie) distribution on the Triton TX6 module in the TXFB-TX6 board: